-PIF New Zealand essay competition
+PIF New Zealand Essay Competition

 Held annually, the NZ PIF Essay Competition allows eligible NZ PIF members to explore and discuss a specified topic on psychiatry and/or mental health through a written essay.